OmerAhmedKhan/CS-E4002-Project/README.md

 ![image alt text](ReportImages/image_10.png)

+## Lesson Learn:
+This course has taught us many things which are closely related to what is needed in the industry.
+From the origin concept of R3E (Reliability, Resilience, Robustness & Elasticity) to orchestration and ML modeling.
+With this project I try to  apply each concept I learn, which can be linked as follows:

+* R3E - In this project I focus on Elasticity and Robustness by using AWS and MLflow framework with each other which allow robustness from Mlflow and Scalability from AWS
+* Benchmarking & Monitoring  - With Mlflow a user can benchmark its experimentation while monitoring all its past experimentation and with the AWS monitoring system a cloud provider (e.g me) can monitor and set alarms on any critical bottleneck modules.
+* Coordination of Big Data/ML Tasks - This is my favorite part, it really helps to build my project setup and can connect different pieces together.
+It also allow us as a student to understand ML serving and deployment on more clear way

 ## Conclusion:

 Overall my platform is a layer over MLFlow framework which enables users to do experimentation and deploy his perfected model over AWS Sagemaker making it Elastic and robust platform to usee.
 MLflow itself is just an open-source project which doesn’t provide elasticity thus my project is to make the use of the framework to make it scalable and making it much easier to use by the different business application.
 The concept of this project comes with previous course Big Data Platform in which we are not concerned with the data but to provide a platform which enables different customers and solutions to be build be deployed over it.

+## Self-Grading(5/5)

 CS-E4002 - ProjectReport.md
 Displaying CS-E4002 - ProjectReport.md.